-- 7-day return policy from date of purchase, provided the textbooks are in the same condition as purchased

-- A 15% restocking fee will apply to the following:

-- CNA Books/Packets

-- Fire Books

-- EMS Books

-- Apprenticeship Books

-- Math Review

-- If a class is cancelled by Southwest Tech, the 15% restocking fee is waived.
-The book(s) must be returned within 7 days after the cancellation of the respective class.
+- 30-day return policy from ship date or course start date (whichever allows more time) for textbooks from eCampus - If a class is cancelled by Southwest Tech, the book(s) must be returned within 7 days after the cancellation of the respective class. - Lab/supply kits are non-returnable.

-- CPR books are not returnable, per the American Heart Association.

-- Lab/supply kits are non-returnable.